Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 Frost Beam in Season 3 is a stationary frost cannon with limited mobility.
 To play the class well, a greater focus is needed on understanding the **minimum required movement** to complete raid or dungeon mechanics and burst windows around the mechanics.

-Frost Beam is a **burst DPS** class that can specialize in either **AoE damage** or **single-target damage**, depending on the build.
-Builds can be swapped using presets based on the encounter.
-While adjustments are possible, frost beam is generally not a great AoE DPS in most dungeon content.
-It falls behind skyward, falcon and smite in most mob packs.
+Frost Beam is a **burst DPS** class that deals high amounts of damage in a short burst window but frost beam is generally neither great at single target nor AoE damage over a long period of time.
+It falls behind skyward, falcon and smite in AoE damage.
 It performs slightly worse than formless and vanguard when mob packs are more spread out / do gather well from maelstrom.

 Frost Shock talent node and Fantasia Impact are what you should take for a more AoE oriented build.